NTPC Ramagundam: STAGE 2 (3×500 MW)

 This stage also consists of three units (Unit-4, Unit-5, Unit-6) each with a generation capacity of 500MW.
 The turbines for these three units were manufactured by Bharat Heavy Electricals Limited (BHEL).

 Stage 3 (1×500 MW)

 This stage comprises only one unit (Unit-7).
 It is a first of its kind in South India, being a computer operated unit.
 A wide disparity may be seen between the control rooms of the other two stages and this computerised unit.
-To this day, many Power plant engineers train in this unit to upgrade themselves to this new mode of operation.
+Many Power plant engineers train in this unit to upgrade themselves to this new mode of operation.

 Overhauls

 Once every two years, these units are stopped and overhauled, one unit at a time.
 The overhauls are usually taken up from June to September as the monsoons increase hydropower generation which substitutes for the power generation lost due to the overhaul of the unit.
 The same practice is followed throughout the country.
 The overhauls usually take 15 to 20 days per unit provided there is no major repair involved.
 Major repairs include turbine casing, turbine rotor damage and other damages that require transporting the equipment to another location (usually the manufacturer).
 The overhauls are the dissipators of the annual PLF of any power plant.